 Property 4 encompasses 78,734 ha and is located approximately 150 km northwest of Clermont in the Desert Uplands Bioregion (refer to Figure 5-1) for the general location.
 Southern parts of this property are potentially going to be used for offsets for other projects but an approximate 9,000 ha area was investigated as part this BOMS.
-Using the predictive habitat mapping criteria within Attachment E of the SEIS, a desktop investigation indicates the property supports a range of MSES vegetation communities that have the potential to provide environmental offsets for MNES impacted by the Project (subject to field validation of vegetation and habitat present).
+Using the predictive habitat mapping criteria within EIS Supplement (Volume 4 Attachment E Revised MNES Report, section 18.3.8 and tables 18-22 and 18-23), a desktop investigation indicates the property supports a range of MSES vegetation communities that have the potential to provide environmental offsets for MNES impacted by the Project (subject to field validation of vegetation and habitat present).

 This property includes least concern remnant vegetation with small sections of non-remnant vegetation also present.
-Thirteen single or mixed polygons of the remnant REs mapped by the Queensland Government within the property are vegetation communities that have the potential to provide offsets to the koala, black-throated finch and squatter pigeon.
+Thirteen single or mixed polygons of the remnant Res mapped by the Queensland Government within the property are vegetation communities that have the potential to provide offsets to the Australian painted-snipe, koala, black-throated finch, Painted honeyeater and squatter pigeon.
 This property was particularly chosen due to the presence of the black-throated finish which was determined from previous ecological surveys undertaken by others as part of a potential offset site (reference and location withheld due to commercial in confidence).
 The offset area also supports a range of landzones associated with waterways that typically provide the sandy, gravelly soils that can support a range of diverse habitat communities (i.e. land zones 3, 5, and 7).